New evacuations, power outages near California wildfire

 State officials concluded that fire was sparked by a PG&E transmission line.

-The continuing round of power outages made her feel somewhat vulnerable as her family tries to get back on its feet, she said.
+Even before the new blackout order, the University of California, Berkeley announced it was canceling all Saturday afternoon classes, as well as other indoor events and activities scheduled through Sunday.

-“For the most part a lot of people feel really helpless.
-Their livelihoods are at the fingertips of a corporation,” she said.
-“There’s still a lot of hurt and emotional recovery.
-Having our basic needs repeatedly taken away is really unfortunate.”
+A Florida utility, Florida Power & Light, announced it was sending 100 line workers and support staff to help PG&E restore power to areas with outages caused by the wildfires.

-Dazio reported from Los Angeles.
-Associated Press writers Jocelyn Gecker and Juliet Williams in San Francisco and Don Thompson in Sacramento contributed.
+Weber reported from Los Angeles.
+Associated Press writer Juliet Williams in San Francisco contributed.